-When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a "Print to Order" copy at any Campus Store location (except the Maroon Shop).
-All custom published material is printed at McMaster, so rainchecks can be ready for pick-up within 24 to 48 hours.
-Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 72 hours.
+When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a "Print to Order" copy at any Campus Store location.
+All custom published material is printed at McMaster, so rainchecks can be ready for pick-up within 1 to 2 business days.
+Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 3 business days.
 Frequently asked questions about Custom Courseware.

 Raincheck (Print to Order)

-When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a raincheck or a "Print to Order" copy at any Campus Store location (except the Maroon Shop).
-All custom published material is printed at McMaster, so Print to Order courseware can be ready for pick-up within 24 to 48 hours.
-Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 72 hours.
+When a particular Custom Courseware title sells out, students can still purchase a copy by requesting a raincheck or a "Print to Order" copy at any Campus Store location.
+All custom published material is printed at McMaster, so Print to Order courseware can be ready for pick-up after 1pm within 1 to 2 business days.
+Due to increased seasonal volume, the waiting period in September and January may temporarily increase to 3 business days.
 Frequently asked questions about Custom Courseware.

 If a textbook or Custom Courseware is marked as “Required” for a course, it is due to the instructor’s desire that all students should read the material.
 It will either be discussed in class, or used as the basis for assignments, tests and exams.
 Frequently asked questions about textbooks.

 Due to enrollment, classroom size, and scheduling, some larger classes are divided into multiple sections and these sections are identified by specific section numbers.
-It helps to have your timetable with you when purchasing your textbooks, as some courses are sectionized.
+You should have your timetable with you when purchasing your textbooks, as some courses are sectionized.
 History 2J06 C01 and 2J06 C02 may have different texts and only your timetable or class book list will tell you which section you are in.

 Our special order program is in place to assist you in locating and ordering those titles we do not regularly stock.
 We will order most books at no extra cost and have them shipped directly to our store for you to pick-up.